lslqtz/Hackintosh-Bootloader-for-B150-PRO-GAMING/README.md

 ### Clover
 Sidecar or DRM

-If you add shikigva=80 to boot-args, Sidecar works but not perfect, DRM OK.
+If you add shikigva=80 to boot-args, Sidecar works but not perfect (frame blur), DRM OK.

 Or do not do anything, use default config, Sidecar works perfect, but DRM doesn't work.